victorivens05/react-simple-reducer/README.md

 )
 ```

-Remember to never return a new value as the first functions of the selector
+Remember to return an existing value from the input selectors functions (the first functions of the selector)

 ```typescript
 // WRONG